-Description of valuation technique and inputs used Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Sales comparison method: Sales prices of comparable properties in close proximity are adjusted for differences in key attributes such as property size and property location.
-The most Historical transaction data in the past three years are used due to absence of recent transactions (Price per square foot of comparable properties range The estimated fair value would increase (decrease) if the price per square foot is higher (lower).
+Description of valuation technique and inputs used

+Significant unobservable inputs

+Inter-relationship between significant unobservable inputs and fair value measurement prices of Sales properties in close proximity are adjusted for differences in key attributes such as property size and property location.
+The most properties range from RM40 significant input in this valuation is RM736) (2022: RM32 - RM869). price per square foot.

+Sales comparison method:

+past three years are used due to absence of recent transactions (Price per square foot of comparable comparable Historical transaction data in the The estimated fair value would increase (decrease) if the price per square foot is higher (lower).